It’s time for another season of Farmers Weekly’s long-running Farm Inventions Competition.

 The entries are split into three categories: simple, intermediate and complex.

-- Intermediate Anything more complicated, perhaps with some simple form of hydraulic or electrical system.
+Intermediate Anything more complicated, perhaps with a simple form of hydraulic or electrical system.

-- Complex Inventions that have taken days, weeks or even years to design and build.
-They usually involve an engine or fairly complex combination of electrics and hydraulics.
+Complex Inventions that have taken weeks, months or even years to design and build.
+They usually involve an engine or fairly complicated combination of electrics and hydraulics.

 Who is eligible to enter?

-Farmers, contractors, farm managers and workers are all welcome.
+Farmers, contractors, farm managers and workers are welcome.

 What if I’ve entered my design in other local inventions competitions in the past?